 Day 7 – Nomadic Community Gardens Spitalfields

-In urban areas, there are lots of under-used spaces that could be transformed by creating wildlife havens and/or community gardens.
-So when I found out about the Nomadic Community Garden in Spitalfields I decided to go and take a look.
-It was a beautiful June day and the walk from Camden to Spitalfields was full of nature.
-As I blog each day I am noticing that as I walk I am primed to spot insects, flowers & bees, to notice the smell of pollen and to hear the bird call.
+In urban areas, there are lots of under used spaces that could be transformed by creating wildlife havens and/or community gardens.
+So when I found out about the Nomadic Community Garden in Spitalfields, I decided to go and take a look.
+It was a beautiful June day, and the walk from Camden to Spitalfields was full of nature.
+As I blog each day, I am noticing that as I walk, I am primed to spot insects, flowers & bees, to see the smell of pollen and to hear the bird call.

 Nomadic Community Gardens is about making wasteland grow.
 It is about creating places where biological, social and cultural diversity can all flourish together.
-And it is nomadic because everything from the art to the growing beds is transportable such that when the garden needs to move site it can do!
+And it is nomadic because everything from the art to the growing beds is transportable such that when the garden needs to move to a different site, it can do!
 The mix of street art and community growing makes this a colourful experience.

-As soon as you arrive it is a visual experience with the mix of street art and community growing creating a colourful experience.
+As soon as you arrive, it is a visual experience with the combination of street art and community growing creating a vivid experience.